Text SOUTHGATE to 47464 for more info!

 Do you allow pets?

-Is there insurance coverage in the event of a fire, water damage, theft, or natural causes?
+Is there insurance coverage in the event of a fire, theft or natural causes?
 Does my lease provide coverage for my belongings?

 What if I have a change of plans at the end of fall and don't return for the spring semester?